SidRoberts/centum/docs/apps/web/routes.md

 | `char` | `[^/]`                      |
 | `any`  | `[^/]+`                     |

+If no type is specified, the Router will default to `any`.

 Reusing the `PostController` from earlier, this example will match `/post/1`, `/post/2`, `/post/3` and so on but will not match something like `/post/abc`: